| The Price of Independenceby Ken Montague

 such prices have bought what was wanted: independence and some increase

+in prosperity.
 The process begun after the Great Depression is not yet complete.
 For

 example, our predecessors managed to hold on to the nucleus of a viable